Chiptune

 Depending on the Game Boy you use, you'll get access to different channels of the respective sound chip, controllable on different MIDI channels.
 The DMG has an added bonus of having a 5th MIDI channel that allows for 3-voice polyphony by using the three melodic channels together. allowing

 The source code for mGB wouldn't build with my modern Linux OS, so I forked it.
-The build worked as recently as March 2022 and can be found here: TonyTwoStep/mGB
+The build worked as recently as March 2022 and can be found here: tonytwostep/mGB

 Chiptune Demos